krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 - ```/lib```
 - ```/usr/lib```

-You can also point any location of that file with API:
+You can also point to any location of that file with API:

 ```java
 AsyncProfiler profiler = AsyncProfiler.getInstance("/path/to/libasyncProfiler.so");